rcarrata/rcarrata.github.io/_posts/2019-05-12-ocp4_machine_management_in_action.md

 i-0a07c73b9d8b438bc
 ```

-Once the worker node is in state "Running", the machineset reflects that the Desired State and the Ready / Available States have matching resources (1 worker in this case):
+Once the worker node is in "Running" state, the machineset reflects that the Desired State and the Ready / Available States have matching resources (1 worker in this case):

 ```
 [root@clientvm 0 ~/new-ocp4-cf]# aws ec2 describe-instances | jq -r '.Reservations[].Instances[] | \